OnionUI/Onion/README.md

 Note: Please upgrade to the newest official firmware using the instructions here: https://github.com/TriForceX/MiyooCFW/wiki/Miyoo-Mini#firmware-update-guide
 <br>**DO NOT USE ONION WITHOUT FIRST PERFORMING THIS UPGRADE**

-Supported systems - - - supported filetype:<br>
+Supported systems - - - supported filetypes:<br>
 Arcade (FBA2012 by default) - - - .zip<br>
 Atari 2600 - - - .a26 - .zip<br>
 Atari 7800 - - - .a78 - .zip<br>